Edward Mulhare: Television

-His first television appearance was in 1956 in a production of The Adventures of Robin Hood.
+His first television appearance was in 1956 in a production of The Adventures of Robin Hood (Episode "The Imposters").
 He was a guest panelist in 1958, and again in 1963, on the CBS television game show What's My Line?

-By 1965, he was back in Hollywood appearing in films and television shows.
-He earned a role in the films Von Ryan's Express in 1965, Our Man Flint in 1966, and Caprice in 1967.
-He guest-starred in television programs, including the Twelve O'Clock High episode "Siren Voices" as Luftwaffe Colonel Kurt Halland.
-In The Ghost & Mrs. Muir, a supernatural sitcom that ran from 1968 to 1970, he starred as Captain Daniel Gregg, and again was something of a successor to Rex Harrison, who had originated the role of "The Ghost" in the original 1947 film.
+By 1965, he was back in Hollywood appearing in films and television shows for 20th Century Fox.
+He earned roles in the films Von Ryan's Express in 1965, Our Man Flint in 1966, and Caprice in 1967.
+He guest-starred in television programmes, including Daniel Boone and the Twelve O'Clock High episode "Siren Voices" as Luftwaffe Colonel Kurt Halland.
+In The Ghost & Mrs. Muir, a supernatural sitcom that ran from 1968 to 1970, he starred as Captain Daniel Gregg, and again was something of a successor to Rex Harrison, who had originated the role of Captain Gregg in the original 1947 film.

 In 1969 Mulhare starred in Gidget Grows Up, an American made-for-television comedy film with Karen Valentine in the title role.
-He plays Alex Mac Laughlin, a love interest for Gidget.
-Harlan Carraher, who played Jonathan Muir in The Ghost and Mrs Muir with Edward, has a small part as well.
+He played Alex MacLaughlin, a love interest for Gidget.
+Harlan Carraher, who played Jonathan Muir in The Ghost and Mrs Muir with Mulhare, had a small part as well.

 He also guest-starred in "Experiment In Terra", an episode of the original Battlestar Galactica.

-Mulhare co-starred as Devon Miles, director of the Foundation for Law and Government, on Knight Rider (1982–1986), alongside David Hasselhoff's Michael Knight.
+Mulhare co-starred as Devon Miles, director of the Foundation for Law and Government, on Knight Rider (1982–1986) alongside David Hasselhoff's Michael Knight.

 In the mid-1980s, Mulhare hosted the television series Secrets & Mysteries, also called Secrets of the Unknown, a magazine show that examined historical mysteries and the paranormal.